-Figure 26. inspecting the Mower Blade Air Lifts
+Figure 25.
+Inspecting the Mower Blade Air Lifts

-- A. New Mower Blade B. Mower Blade at Wear Limit (A notch begins to form) - C. Mower Blade in Dangerous Condition (Notch measures .25" (6,35 mm) or greater DO NOT USE.
+- A. New Mower Blade - B. Mower Blade at Wear Limit (A notch begins to form) - C. Mower Blade in Dangerous Condition (Notch measures .25" (6,35 mm) or greater DO NOT USE.
 Replace with new mower blade.)

-Sharpening the Mower Blade
+Sharpening the Mower Blades